 It is, however, possible to use Raster with two separate browsers on the same computer.
 For example, once in Firefox and once in Chrome.
-If the project is not private but shared (see section 8.2), then it is possible to work on the same project simultaneously.
+If the project is not private but shared (see Working with the intranet application), then it is possible to work on the same project simultaneously.
 Shared projects can also be viewed and edited from two computers simultaneously.